-The respondent, a 30-year-old man from Morocco, walked for 17 days from Edirne, Turkey, towards Thessaloniki, together with 3 other people from Algeria in the age between 21 and 30.
-On 7th of May, 2020, they stopped in a village near Kavala, Greece, in order to buy some food, because they had been going without food for the previous two days, and they were fasting, as it was the Ramadan month.
+The respondent, a 30-year-old man from Morocco, walked for 17 days from Edirne, Turkey, towards Thessaloniki, together with 3 other people from Algeria ages between 20 and 30.
+On 7th of May, 2020, they stopped in a village near Kavala, Greece in order to buy some food.
+They had been without food for the previous two days, and they were fasting as it was the Ramadan month.
 Around this time, four Greek authorities, all male, arrived in two unmarked white vans, accompanied by some villagers in 3 cars.
-Our respondent assumed that a villager must had called the police.
+The respondent assumed that a villager must have called the police.
 The officers immediately became violent with the group-members, striking them several times.
-After this, the officers zip-tied their hands, pushed them to the ground, and forbid them from looking up.
-The police continued to beat them with closed fists and kicking them.
-Then they pushed them into one of the white vans with no windows and took them to the village police station.
+After this, the officers used zip-ties to bind their hands, pushed them to the ground, and forbid them from looking up.
+The police continued to beat them with closed fists and to kick them.
+Then they pushed them into one of the white vans, which had no windows, and took them to the village police station.

-After spending the night at the police station, at 11 am, the group of 6 was put into a large blue police bus.
-They were told that they would be taken to the Drama detention center, but they were taken to a camp near the border with Turkey, 2 and a half to 3 hours drive from the police station.
+After spending the night at the police station, at 11 am the group of 6 was put into a large blue bus matching the description of the vehicles used by the Greek riot police.
+They were told that they would be taken to the Drama detention center, but they were taken to a camp near the border with Turkey.
+It took 2 and a half to 3 hours to drive from the police station.
 None of their belongings were returned to them, only the clothes they were wearing, and their shoe laces were taken from their shoes.
 There were around 80 other people in the camp, including old men.

-At around 1:00 pm, the police in black uniforms with Greek flags on their upper arms, wearing balaclavas, were taking people in smaller groups and bringing them to different locations at the riverside at the border.
-At the site where they brought our respondent, there were 12 policemen and some military personnel standing further away.
-The police ordered everyone to be quiet and beat anyone who made a sound with metal batons.
-They put people on a boat, operated by 3 persons, possibly from Afghanistan and Pakistan, who brought them across the river in groups of 5, driving back and forth.
+At around 1:00 pm, the officers in black uniforms with Greek flags on their upper arms, wearing balaclavas, took a small group, including the respondent and his group.
+At the site where they brought them, there were 12 officers and some military personnel standing further away.
+The officers ordered everyone to be quiet and beat anyone who made a sound with metal batons.
+They put people on a boat.
+The boat was operated by 3 persons, possibly from Afghanistan and Pakistan, who brought them across the river in groups of 5, driving back and forth.